Here are four places in Yosemite National Park not to take a selfie, followed by suggestions on how to get the safer shot.

 4. Don’t take your hands off the cables while climbing Half Dome

 A number of people have fallen to their deaths while climbing the cables to the top of Half Dome.
+In 2019, 29-year-old Danielle Burnett of Lake Havasu, Ariz., tumbled more than 500 feet to her death on Sept.
+5 when she slipped beneath the rails and slid down the granite slab.
 In 2012, a 56-year-old man fell because a person above him dropped a handheld radio and the victim took his hand off the cable to protect himself.
 He lost his grip and slipped to his death.
 It’s a tragic reminder to keep both hands on the cables while climbing.
 Never attempt a selfie on them or try to go up the cables if it is raining, snowing, hailing or looks like it may storm.
 Both the cables and the rock get really slippery and treacherous.

 Wait until you are safely to the top of Half Dome and away from the edge before you snap a selfie.
 And avoid Half Dome altogether if it is storming or looks like it could during the time it would take for you to get up and down.